-If a refusal of a gift would offend the donor, or adversely affect working relationships; the employee must declare this gift in writing to their manager.
+If a refusal of a gift would offend the donor, or adversely affect working relationships; the employee must declare this gift in writing to their line manager.
 The manager will then make a decision as to whether to allow the employee to keep the gift, based on the guidelines highlighted below, or decide that the gift should be donated to charity.

-- all gifts (except those detailed below) must be declared to a Service Manager.
-The Service Manager will then decide if the gift can be accepted, refused or donated to charity.
+- all gifts (except those detailed below) must be declared to a line manager.
+The line manager will then decide if the gift can be accepted, refused or donated to charity.
 This will protect employees from allegations of bribery or breaking the code of conduct.
-Whichever charity the gifts are donated to, this should be clearly identified to employees; - small office items, such as promotional pens, calendars or mouse mats, may be accepted and used for work purposes, without the need to declare them; and - the value of an individual, accepted, gift must not exceed £10.00.
+Whichever charity the gifts are donated to, this should be clearly identified to employees; - small office items, such as promotional pens, calendars or mouse mats, may be accepted and used for work purposes, without the need to declare them; and - the value of an individual, accepted, gift must not exceed £50.00, or any series of gifts received from the same individual/company/entity within the municipal year must not exceed the total value of £50.
 This amount will be subject to review each time the Code of Conduct is reviewed.
 If a number of people 'club together' to buy a gift or voucher, such as a group of service users for an employee who is retiring, this will be taken into account, with a limit of £10.00 on individual donations.